 Not only do whistleblowers receive awards, they serve an important purpose in society.
 When the government is ripped off or overcharged, it is actually taxpayers that pay the tab.
 Dishonest companies that cheat the system also squeeze out legitimate businesses that are looking for work.

 If you are aware of fraud involving a government program or project, give us a call.
 All inquiries are kept strictly confidential.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).
+Are you an aviation industry professional?
+Visit our aviation industry whistleblower information page.

 MahanyLaw – America’s Whistleblower Lawyers